pgRouting/.github/CONTRIBUTING.md

 6. “sign off” your commits to indicate that you agree to the terms of the DCO.

 ## Developer Certificate of Origin (DCO)
-Before we can include your contribution in the Consento project, you need to give us your permission.
+Before we can include your contribution in the pgRouting project, you need to give us your permission.
 To indicate that you agree to the terms of the DCO, you “sign off” your contribution by adding a line with your name and e-mail address to every Git commit message: